kavinpuri/Manufacturing-Process-Advisor/readme.md

 # Manufacturing-Process-Advisor
+Code and Part details can't be uploaded here as the project was done during the internship with John Deere.
+All the project details are uploaded here.

-Automated the manufacturing process selection for a given sheet metal part using machine learning algorithms
+Automated the manufacturing process selection for a given sheet metal part using machine learning algorithms.

 **Problem Statement**
 To predict the most suitable manufacturing process, either stamping, casting, or welding, for a given metal part.